 - Try a calming feline pheromone product such as Feliway (not all cats respond to it, but many do).

 - If the cat is friendly toward other cats, consider adopting a second cat for company, preferably a kitten to reduce the likelihood of dominance struggles.

 - Sometimes neediness results from boredom.
 To prevent boredom, provide an enriched environment with plenty of distractions, such as solo toys, healthy treats hidden around the house (assuming the cat is not overweight), cat trees, cat-safe plants, and an entertaining view (such as a bird feeder outside a window).

-- Owners who are afraid to let their cats out due to traffic, predators, pet thieves, and other hazards should consider putting up a cat fence or enclosure if they have outdoor space so that they can let their cats out safely.
+- Owners who are afraid to let their cats out due to traffic, predators, and other hazards should consider putting up a cat fence or enclosure if they have outdoor space so that they can let their cats out safely.
 Leash training and taking the cat out for safe excursions is also an option.

-- If the cat’s anxiety is causing her to urinate, spray, or defecate in inappropriate places, see Why Cats Soil Outside the Litter Box for deterrents and reconditioning strategies (house soiling may also be caused by a medical problem or a dirty litter box, so if a cat begins soiling around the house, first clean the box and take her for a veterinary check-up before assuming the problem is behavioural).
+- If the cat’s anxiety is causing him to urinate, spray, or defecate in inappropriate places, see Why Cats Soil Outside the Litter Box for deterrents and reconditioning strategies (house soiling may also be caused by a medical problem or a dirty litter box, so if a cat begins soiling around the house, first clean the box and take her for a veterinary check-up before assuming the problem is behavioural).

 For more cat articles, see the main Cats page.

 - Christensen, W. (2004).
 Outwitting Cats.
 Guilford, CT: The Lyons Press.